aoeldarrat/3D-Computer-Resume/README.md

 # Interactive 3D Portfolio

 An interactive 3D office scene and a desktop OS interface that displays a resume.
+The user can scroll to view the room, tapping the screen will zoom the user to the Desktop and display a set of folders to go through.
+An interesting take on a resume/profile website.
+This site is inspired by a another website i visited years ago that ive long forgotten the name of.
+The other site had fully coded games, misc programs, and an almost fully operational OS, this isnt that complex, but Istanbul wasnt built in a day...

 ## Tech Stack
 - **Three.js**: 3D rendering and scene management.